Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Copy2/documentation.md

 * _up vectors_

-  * The “up direction(s)” (rotation) around the vector defined by the _normals_ input around which the input primitives will orientate themselves.
+  * The rotation(s) that copied input primitives will orientate themselves to (based on the direction set by the _normals_ input).
+See the Note(s) section below for more information.

 * _combine meshes_